unicode-org/cldr-staging/README.md

 - No. Next question.

+## Is this repo an official source for data?

+- No. See <https://cldr.unicode.org/index/downloads> instead.
+This repository is guaranteed to mismatch the official download tags and zip files in certain cases.

 ## Can I building production zips from this repo?

 - You can run `mvn package` in this directory to create production .zip files under `target/`